genealogy & local history DEPARTMENT

 *All Shelby County Public Library facilities will be closed in honor of the following holidays: New Year's Day, Memorial Day, July 4th, Labor Day, Thanksgiving Day, Christmas Eve, and Christmas Day.
 The library will close at 5pm on Good Friday and New Year's Eve.

 The property at 33 W Broadway St. has been a staple in downtown Shelbyville for over a century.
 Elbridge Gerry Mayhew, nephew of the Governor of Massachusetts, Elbridge Gerry, came from Martha’s Vineyard and built the home in 1887.
 Later, it housed the Ralph J. Edwards Funeral Home.
 Fleming Furniture Home, operated by Frank and Marie Fleming, eventually took over the space in 1945.
 They sold the business to Dick and Sharon Kiefer in 1969.
 Kiefer’s Furniture Home operated at this location for 37 years before deciding to relocate the business to Harrison St. The library purchased the property in 2007.
-Renovations should be complete in 2018.
+Renovations were finished in 2018.

 brief history of the area: